What to Bring and What to Expect When You Arrive on St Croix

 Once at your villa, your Greeter will give you a tour of the property, show you all of the various features of the villa and explain how things work.
-We realize that you most likely will have had a long day of travel and may just want to unpack and relax, so one of our Guest Service’ staff will call you sometime the following day to follow up and answer any additional questions.
+We realize that you most likely will have had a long day of travel and may just want to unpack and relax, so one of our Guest Service’ staff will call you some time the following day to check up and answer any additional questions.

 Vacation St. Croix is on call 24 hours for emergencies.